Gerard Jerry Del Colliano Jr: Sale of AVRev.com

+Sale of HomeTheaterReview.com

+On December 21, 2019, Luxury Publishing Group Inc. sold HomeTheaterReview.com and AudiophileReview.com to JRW Publishing for an undisclosed price.
+Jerry Del Colliano had left the publication by March 2020.

+FutureAudiophile.com

+After the expiration of a three year non-compete agreement, Luxury Publishing Group Inc. launched a new publication called FutureAudiophile.com, designed to reach a younger and more diverse group of people interested in music and audio.

 Luxury Publishing Group Inc.

-While transitioning out of AVRev.com in July 2008, Del Colliano created Luxury Publishing Group Inc. which became the parent company of HomeTheaterReview.com.
-He additionally created the audiophile blog AudiophileReview.com.
+While leaving AVRev.com in July 2008, Del Colliano founded Luxury Publishing Group Inc. which became the parent company of HomeTheaterReview.com.
+He additionally founded the audiophile blog AudiophileReview.com.
 In 2009, Del Colliano purchased the assets of AV forum HomeTheaterSpot.com and merged its users into a new enthusiast forum at HomeTheaterEquipment.com.
-Today, the Luxury Publishing Group audio-video portfolio of sites collectively competes favorably with competitors like HomeTheater.com, SoundandVisionMag.com and parts of CNET.com.
+The Luxury Publishing Group audio-video sites compete with competitors including HomeTheater.com, SoundandVisionMag.com and parts of CNET.com.

 Family

-Jerry Del Colliano married Krista Louise Del Colliano (Lambly) on May 5, 2007, in Los Angeles.
-They have one child, Enzo.
+Jerry Del Colliano married Krista Louise Lambly on May 5, 2007, in Los Angeles.
+They have two children, Vincenzo and Giovanni.